rach7777/monax-may/content/blog/2019/2019-01-26-2019-year-of-the-marmot.md

 author:    "Rachel Davidson, Senior Marketing Associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "2018 was a whirlwind of growth at Monax - and there are exciting times ahead...#YearoftheMarmot"
+excerpt:   "2018 was a whirlwind of growth at Monax - and there are exciting times ahead... `#YearoftheMarmot`"

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself